Battle of Vimy Ridge: Vimy Ridge 1914–1916

-Vimy Ridge is an escarpment 8 km northeast of Arras on the western edge of the Douai Plain.
-The ridge rises gradually on its western side and drops more quickly on the eastern side.
-At approximately 7 km in length and culminating at an elevation of 145 m or 60 m above the Douai Plains, the ridge provides a natural unobstructed view for tens of kilometres in all directions.
-The ridge fell under German control in October 1914 during the Race to the Sea as the Franco-British and German forces attempted to outflank each other through north-eastern France.
-The French Tenth Army attempted to dislodge the Germans from the region during the Second Battle of Artois in May 1915 by attacking their positions at Vimy Ridge and Notre Dame de Lorette.
+The French Tenth Army tried to eject the Germans during the Second Battle of Artois in May 1915 by attacking at Vimy Ridge and Notre Dame de Lorette.
 The French 1st Moroccan Division managed to briefly capture the height of the ridge but was unable to hold it owing to a lack of reinforcements.
-The French made another attempt during the Third Battle of Artois in September 1915 but only captured the village of Souchez at the western base of the ridge.
+The French tried again at the Third Battle of Artois in September 1915 but only captured the village of Souchez at the western base of the ridge.
 The Vimy sector calmed following the offensive with both sides taking a largely live and let live approach.
-The French suffered approximately 150,000 casualties in their attempts to gain control of Vimy Ridge and surrounding territory.
+The French suffered approximately 150,000 casualties in their attempts to gain control of the Vimy Ridge area.

 1916–1917

 The French Tenth Army was relieved in February 1916 by XVII Corps (Lieutenant-General Sir Julian Byng) and transferred to join in the Battle of Verdun.
 The British soon discovered that German tunnelling companies had taken advantage of the relative calm on the surface to build an extensive network of tunnels and deep mines from which they would attack French positions by setting off explosive charges underneath their trenches.
 The Royal Engineers sent specialist tunnelling companies to the ridge to combat the German mining operations and German artillery and trench mortar fire intensified in early May 1916.
 On 21 May 1916, after shelling the British forward trenches and divisional artillery positions from eighty hidden batteries on the reverse slope of the ridge, the German infantry began Unternehmen Schleswig Holstein, an attack on the British lines along a 2000 yd front, to eject them from positions along the ridge.
 The Germans captured several British-controlled tunnels and mine craters before halting their advance and digging in.
 (Note: The Germans had grown uneasy about the proximity of the British positions to the top of the ridge, particularly after the increase in British tunnelling and counter-mining.)
 Small counter-attacks by battalions of the 140th and 141st Brigades took place on 22 May but were foiled.
 The Canadian Corps relieved IV Corps along the western slopes of Vimy Ridge in October 1916.